timebotdon/offensive-bash-scripts/README.md

-# Offensive Bash Scripts
+# Offensive Scripts
-Collection of bash scripts for Kali
+Collection of offensive scripts for Kali/Windows

+# Kali
 ## gen.sh
 Generates Windows-only msfvenom binaries with the options to:
 1. Generate and run a parallel metasploit resource script with the binary